Peralta, Azua

 Peralta is a municipality (municipio) of the Azua province in the Dominican Republic.

-The village resides at between 5,000 and 7,000 feet in the mountains.
+The village resides between 5,000 and 7,000 feet in the mountains.
 It is about a 40 to 50 minutes trip up and down the mountain to the city of Azua de Compostela.
 The village is primarily focused on agriculture, livestock, and fruits.
-Electricity is available for all inhabitants in Peralta.
+Electricity is available for all inhabitants of Peralta.
 However, it does go out from time to time.
 Blackouts can range from an hour to the whole day.

-There are two rivers in the village, many of the villagers bathe in the river even though they have access to running water.
+There are two rivers in the village, and many of the villagers bathe in the river even though they have access to running water.
 There are a total of four major barrios: Los Jobos, El Higüero, El Mercado, Camboya.